heinhtetaung92/Carro-iOS-test/README.md

 Please use the data from https://gist.githubusercontent.com/heinhtetaung92/fbfd371881e6982c71971eedd5732798/raw/00e14e0e5502dbcf1ea9a2cdc44324fd3a5492e7/test.json and display it accordingly to design.

+Before display the UI, user must be able to choose options for the country.

+Please refer to the design below for singapore UI.
+For thailand, there'll be a few changes.
+1. Remove "customize your insurance" button
+2. Remove "View Docs" button
+3. Remove "Usage based insurance" information
+4. Remove "Named drivers" information
+5. Add "Total Fines" information
+6. Add "Total Fines Amount" information

+Regarding "Enhance your subscripton" articles, please use hard coded information.

+You may use appropiate images and icons.
+They don't need to be exactly same.

+### Country Options
+1. Singapore
+2. Thailand

 We will evaluate this exercise based on:

 - Completion of the application